decentralized-identity/credential-schemas/schemas/ExampleEntity/README.md

 - **Nft**: This type includes the following fields:
   - `tokenId`: A string representing the token ID of the NFT.
   - `contractAddress`: A string representing the contract address of the NFT.
-  - `chain`: A string representing the blockchain chain of the NFT.
+  - `chain`: A string representing the blockchain network of the NFT.

 ## Schema Details